 Fabrication or Falsification

-Fabrication or falsification is a form of dishonesty where a student invents or distorts the origin or content of information used as authority.
+Fabrication or falsification is a form of dishonesty where a student invents or distorts the origin or content of information.
 Examples include:

 Cheating is a form of dishonesty where a student attempts to give the appearance of a level of knowledge or skill that the student has not obtained.
 Examples include: